 Sophisticated graph manipulations are needed during training, such as feature computation, pretraining, subgraph extraction etc., sometimes even needed for every training iteration.

 In most frameworks, standard pipelines for node, edge, link, graph-level tasks under inductive or transductive settings are left to the user to code.
 In practice, there are additional design choices involved (such as how to split dataset for link prediction).
 Having a standard pipeline greatly saves repetitive coding efforts, and enables fair comparision for models.

 Many real-world graphs are heterogeneous.
 General support for heterogeneous graphs, including data storage and flexible message passing, is lacking.

-DeepSNAP currently supports a Networkx-based backend, allowing users to seamlessly call hundreds of graph algorithms available to manipulate / transform the graphs, even at every training iteration.
-(Look forward to other backends such as Snap.py for future release).
+DeepSNAP currently supports a Networkx-based backend (also SnapX-based backend for homogeneous undirected graph), allowing users to seamlessly call hundreds of graph algorithms available to manipulate / transform the graphs, even at every training iteration.

 DeepSNAP provides a standard pipeline for dataset split, negative sampling and defining node/edge/graph-level objectives, which are transparent to users.

 DeepSNAP provides efficient support for flexible and general heterogeneous GNNs, that supports both node and edge heterogeneity, and allows users to control how messages are parameterized and passed.

 DeepSNAP has an easy-to-use API that works seamlessly with existing GNN models / datasets implemented in PyTorch Geometric.
 There is close to zero learning curve if the user is familiar with PyTorch Geometric.